rchanda1392/microsoft-graph-docs/concepts/search-concept-custom-types.md

 # Use the Microsoft Search API to search custom types imported using Microsoft Graph connectors (preview)

 Use the Microsoft Search API to search across content ingested and indexed by [Microsoft Graph connectors](/microsoftsearch/connectors-overview).
 The content is imported either via [built-in connectors](/microsoftsearch/connectors-gallery) provided by Microsoft, or via custom connectors implemented using the [Microsoft Graph connectors ingestion API](/graph/api/resources/indexing-api-overview?view=graph-rest-beta&preserve-view=true).
+You can also implement custom connectors using the Microsoft Graph connectors SDK powered by Microsoft's Graph connector platform for [Microsoft built connectors](/microsoft-search/connectors/?publisher=Microsoft&category=&query=) and M365 Admin Center.
+The SDK is currently in private beta and you can join the preview program using the [sign-up form](https://aka.ms/gcsdkpreview).

 [!INCLUDE [search-schema-updated](../includes/search-schema-updated.md)]